uvarc/rc-learning/content/notes/git-intro/index.md

 If the command above returns the version without error, then you have Git successfully installed.

 There's one more step to configure the program post-installation.
 Each commit is associated with an author and email address.
-To check if you have a globablly conifgured user name and email address use the following command:
+To check if you have a globally configured username and email address use the following command:

 `git config -l`